badmusamuda/CoreSent/README.md

 free and new features are shipped with it.please download on playstore latest by 12:00pm g.m.t  tomorrow.thanks

->CorSens approach : This text above have some errors which can be auto fix by the api
+>>>CorSens approach : This text above have some errors which can be auto fix by the api

 -Errors ( Note ErrSens means error sentence )

- >1.
-ErrSens :hi guys
+ 1. ErrSens :hi guys
     CoreSens : Hi guys

- -A sentence must start with capital letter
+ A sentence must start with capital letter

--2.
-ErrSens : We arE .. mobile App..
+2. ErrSens : We arE .. mobile App..
    CorSesns : we are... mobile app

 >Capital letter must not start or end with a word  before comma ","  in any condition, except for abbrevation and it must all be in capital letter.